GoogleChrome/web.dev/content/fast/chrome-ux-report-bigquery/index.md

 [GCP project](https://developers.google.com/web/tools/chrome-user-experience-report/getting-started#getting-started)
 and basic knowledge of SQL.

-In this codelab, learn how to use BigQuery to write queries against the CrUX dataset to extract insightful results about the state of user experiences on the web:
+In this guide, learn how to use BigQuery to write queries against the CrUX dataset to extract insightful results about the state of user experiences on the web: